 Emily offers personally tailored herbal apprenticeships.
 Each program varies depending on the experience and desired focus of the participant.
 Apprenticeships typically begin in the spring and continue through the fall.
-There are three spots available per year.

 Please note the location of each class listed below.
 Milagro School of Herbal Medicine is in central Santa Fe at 1500 5th Street, Unit #6.
 Roots & Roses Herbal Kitchen is in Casa Solana.